 What Is A Sourdough Starter?

-Sourdough starter is wild yeast that is used to leaven sourdough bread.
+Gluten-free sourdough starter is wild yeast that is used to leaven sourdough bread without gluten.
 I bake gluten-free, so I use a gluten-free sourdough starter in all of my recipes, however, this recipe can be made with a regular wheat starter as well.
 To keep a starter strong, you need to discard some of it on a regular basis.
 To avoid throwing away that precious expensive GF flour you used for the starter, you can make a lot of different GF sourdough discard recipes!

 Eggs - use room-temperature eggs to help the batter blend well.
 To bring eggs to room temp quickly, just leave them in a bowl with hot water for 5-10 minutes.